-Historically, the Company's growth has been funded through a combination of sales of equity interests, third-party debt, and working capital loans.
-The Company's sales for the three months ended June 30, 2024 decreased 25.9% and sales for the six months ended June 30, 2024 decreased 30.4% compared to the same period in 2023, as the overall RV market experienced a severe slowdown.
-Through June 30, 2024, the Company distributed \$4 for the settlement of fractional shares related to warrant exercises compared to receiving net proceeds of \$49,777 from warrant exercises during the same period in 2023.
-On February 9, 2024, a registration statement on Form S-1 (File No. 333-276663) was declared effective for the resale, from time to time, of up to 1,781,978 shares of the Company's common stock by a selling stockholder in connection with an equity line of credit financing.
-During the three months ended June 30, 2024, the Company sold 395,367 shares of common stock to the stockholder under the equity line of credit and received proceeds of \$828,492 compared to \$0 in the same prior year period.
-During the six months ended June 30, 2024, the Company issued 15,327 shares of common stock to satisfy interest payments to a note holder in connection with a short-term convertible note, totaling \$34,561.
-During the six months ended June 30, 2024, the Company issued 15,327 shares of common stock to satisfy interest payments to a note holder in connection with a short-term convertible note, totaling \$75,811 and issued 7,936 shares of common stock for payment on accrued compensation totaling \$36,029, compared to zero shares issued during the same prior year period.
+On February 9, 2024, a registration statement on Form S-1 (File No. 333-276663) was declared effective for the resale, from time to time, of up to 17,820 shares of the Company's common stock by a selling stockholder in connection with an equity line of credit financing.
+During the three months ended September 30, 2024 and 2023, the Company sold 0 shares of common stock to the stockholder under the equity line of credit and received proceeds of \$0.
+During the nine months ended September 30, 2024, the Company sold 4,336 shares of common stock to the stockholder under the equity line of credit and received proceeds of \$828,491 compared to \$0 in the same prior year period.
+In addition, during the three months ended September 30, 2024, the Company issued 154 shares of common stock to satisfy interest payments to a note holder in connection with a short-term convertible note, totaling \$15,028, and also made cash payments totaling \$19,331 for monthly interest as well as \$100,375 interest due at loan payoff.
+During the nine months ended September 30, 2024, the Company issued 415 shares of common stock to satisfy interest payment on accrued compensation totaling \$36,029, compared to zero shares issued during the same prior year period.

 Management believes that these factors will contribute to achieving operating efficiency and profitability.
 However, there can be no assurance that the Company will be successful in achieving its objectives, including achieving operating efficiency and profitability.